aftongauntlett/Employee-Tracker/README.md

 # Description
 A command line employee manager app.
 Used to keep track of employees, roles and departments.
-Ability to add, view and remove each category.
+Ability to add, view and remove sections from each category.

 # Installation: